nanoporetech/remora/README.rst

 The new metrics API allows access to these per-read, per-site metrics for more advanced statistical analysis.
 This is API is primarily accessed via the ``remora.io.Read`` object.

-The iPython notebooks included in this repository exemplify some common analyses.
+The iPython notebooks (see ``notebooks`` directory) included in this repository exemplify some common analyses.
-[TODO add notebooks to repo]

 Terms and Licence
 -----------------